joomla-projects/vagrant-joomla-testing/README.md

 vagrant up
 ```

-The initial setup is, depending on your internet connection, going to take some time.
+The initial setup is, depending on your internet connection speed, going to take some time.
 It's normal for VirtualBox to show up, please don't login and wait for the installation to finish.

 ### Update
 Updating to the latest version